-Welcome to my list of Germany’s top rated schools for filmmakers in 2021!
+Here’s the list of Germany’s top rated schools for filmmakers (2022 update).

-Any aspiring filmmaker is already familiar with Germany’s art and film scene.
+Any aspiring filmmaker is already familiar with Germany’s art and cinematography scene.

-In this article, I will be going over some of the best photography and film schools in Germany, covering programs, course expectations, as well as any information on tuition.
+In this article, I will be going over some of the best photography and cinematography colleges in this country, covering programs, course expectations, as well as any information on tuition.

 Most public schools in Germany are tuition-free for undergraduate students!
 Currently, only the state of Baden-Württemberg requires non-EU students to pay tuition for their education.
 Otherwise, public schools may charge other fees (registration, administrative, insurance, etc…)